Chicken112/nonogram-solvr/README.md

 # How it works?
  - Screenshot with adb
  - Edit it with sharp
+ - Parsed and interpreted with tesseract.js
- - Parsed and solved with custom code
+ - Solved with custom code
  - Inputted back with adb with optimized swipe gestures

 # Misc